-- a bachelor's degree from a regionally accredited college or university - a master's degree in public administration, public affairs, policy analysis, public health or nonprofit management from a regionally accredited college or university or

-If the master's degree is not in one of those fields, at least five years of significant public management or related work experience: Applicants may be required to complete additional coursework in public administration prior to enrolling in doctoral-level coursework.

-• GRE scores from the verbal, quantitative and analytical tests that are no more than five years old: If applicants have taken the GMAT but not the GRE, those scores (no more than five years old) may be substituted.
+- a bachelor's degree from a regionally accredited college or university - a master's degree in public administration, public affairs, policy analysis, public health or nonprofit management from a regionally accredited college or university or - if the master's degree is not in one of those fields, at least five years of significant public management or related work experience.
+Applicants may be required to complete additional coursework in public administration prior to enrolling in doctoral-level coursework. - GRE scores from the verbal, quantitative and analytical tests that are no more than five years old: If applicants have taken the GMAT but not the GRE, those scores (no more than five years old) may be substituted.

 The D.P.A.
-Admission Committee will have four scheduled dates for reviewing applications:
+Admission Committee will have four scheduled dates for reviewing applications: Nov.

-Nov.
 15 (with spring enrollment possible), Jan.
 15, March 15 and May 15.
 Those with applications fully complete by the dates listed above will be reviewed by the D.P.A.
 Admission Committee, with those judged to be appropriate candidates being invited within 10 days to participate in an interview with the committee.
 Final decisions will be reported out within three weeks of the deadline.
-To maintain the doctoral experience and not exceed faculty dissertation capacity, there is a limit on the number of D.P.A. students that can be enrolled in a given year.
-Once that maximum is reached, all subsequent applications will be considered for only for the following year.
 If the maximum number of admissions is not reached after the May 15 application review or if those previously confirming enrollment later withdraw, there may be additional admission review opportunities after the May 15 deadline.

-For detailed information about specific admission requirements, visit www.ubalt.edu/publicadministrationdoctorate.
+For detailed information about specific admission requirements, visit ubalt.edu/publicadministrationdoctorate.